alirtabul/ninos_story/success.md

 ## Unveiling the Machine Learning Model

 Curious about predicting a movie's revenue?
-We've developed a cutting-edge machine learning model that relies on key features.
+We've developed a Machine Learning model that relies on key features.
 The top influencers are:

 1. **Budget:** The financial backbone of a movie.
 2. **Movie Runtime:** Impactful in capturing audience attention.